RMIT Prize for Research Impact - HDR (in the categories of Technology, Design, or Enterprise)

 Nomination and documentation

 This prize is open to any current candidate who meets the eligibility criteria.
-The nomination process includes self-nomination, or nomination by a peer or staff member (with the nominee’s consent).
-Nominees should submit their nomination and provide supporting statements via this page and must include the following:
+The nomination is by a peer or staff member (with the nominee’s consent).
+Nominations must include the following:

-- a completed nomination form (PDF 990KB 5p) addressing the above selection criteria
+- a completed Nomination form addressing the selection criteria;

 - endorsement from the relevant Dean/Head of School